hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + prediction based on each different setting o the parameters
     + combine all these predictions by weighting each of them by the posterior probability of that setting of the parameters
     + very computationally intensive
-  + allowing to us complicated models even w/o much data
+  + advantage: allowing to use complicated models even w/o much data

 + Overfitting: a frequentist illusion?
+  + overfitting: fit a complicated model to a small amount of data
+  + result of not bothering to get the full posterior distribution over the parameters
   + not much data
     + using simple model than complex one to prevent overfitting
     + only if assume that fitting a model means choosing a single best setting of the parameters